pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Caterpie: Leer + HA + Tackle (or HA)

 Menu:
-- Potion to near full HP
+- Potion to full HP
 - Toss Antidote if you haven't already

-Shorts Guy: [1-17 Potion on Rat]
+Shorts Guy: [1-17 Potion on Rat; if ekans hits wrap, typically potion right away]
 - Rat:
 	- Leer + HA x2
 - Ekans:
 	- Leer + HA x2

+> Next fight we will swap HA to slot 1 and use HA = click A on Fight → "Select → Up → Select → A"

 Bug Catcher 2:
 - Weedle: Swap HA to slot 1 + HA + HA (or Tackle)
 - Kakuna: HA x2-3 + Tackle x1-2